AndreKobaek/k-sat/src/README.md

 ../SubgraphThesis/experiments-build/experiments/experiments

 ### Experiments
-By running main.py the experiments are executed
+By running main.py the experiments are performed as well as collection and summarization of the results which can then be found in /results folder.